 Know-how in the water supply and sanitation sector is a hallmark of Austrian engagement in East Africa.
-For many years, the Austrian Development Agency and the Federal Foreign Ministry have been supporting regional programmes, such as the World Bank’s Water and Sanitation Programme, the African Water Facility of the African Development Bank or the Water, Climate and Development Programme in Africa run under the Global Water Partnership.
+For many years, the Austrian Development Agency and the Federal Foreign Ministry have been supporting regional programmes, such as the African Water Facility of the African Development Bank or the Water, Climate and Development Programme in Africa run under the Global Water Partnership.
 Austria recurrently chairs the donor group in the water sector in Uganda.
 Moreover, ADA is supporting the East African Community in establishing the Centre for Renewable Energy and Energy Efficiency and a programme by the African Union for the equal participation of women at all levels of conflict prevention and resolution.

 RIGHT TO PEACE